If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Pop Century has three pools and one fantastic zero-entry kiddie pool with bubbling water features.
 I particularly love the flower features at the feature “Hippy Dippy” pool.

 The gift shop and food court can both be found in the “Everything Pop” shopping and dining area.

 In my experience, the food court is a cut above the All-Star resorts.
 You’ll have more options and the quality is just a bit better.

 Pop Century is currently in the middle of a huge renovation of all of the guest rooms that will last until Summer 2018.
 Above is what some of the rooms at Pop Century currently look like…

 And here is a picture of one of the renovated rooms!
 It is hardly recognizable, right?

-The two double beds have been replaced by a queen bed and a double-sized Murphy bed that transforms into a table.
-There are microwaves and coffee makers in the new rooms, as well as a huge TV and a sliding wooden door that separates the bathroom area from the main room.
+The two double beds have been replaced by a queen bed and a queen-sized Murphy bed that transforms into a table.
+There are coffee makers in the new rooms, as well as a huge TV and a sliding wooden door that separates the bathroom area from the main room.